jamesukiyo/learning-notes/Learn JavaScript - Codecademy.md

-hello this is an example
+hello this is an example testing

 ```JS